 Beekeeping can be an un-bee-lievably rewarding way to make a living.
 Not only will you get a real buzz from working in the great outdoors, you’ll also get to work closely with these hardworking, fuzzy little creatures; maintaining healthy beehives and providing them with everything they need to be able to pollinate plants and produce honey.

-Can you sea a future working with the water-loving creatures of our planet?
-Aquarists work in zoos or aquariums with all types of sea life including fish, seahorses, penguins and sharks!
-On a typical day you could be doing anything from cleaning shark tanks, to training otters, through to looking after 1cm-long baby seahorses.
-Often, an Aquarist will also interact with guests; answering their questions about sea life or giving educational talks.
+On a typical day, you could be doing anything from cleaning shark tanks and training otters, to looking after 1cm-long baby seahorses.
+Often, an aquarist will also interact with guests, answering their questions about sea life or giving educational talks.

-If you’re interested in becoming an Animal Physiotherapist, then you will need to do some higher education training.
+If you’re interested in becoming an animal physiotherapist, you’ll need to do some higher education training.
 However, the course you take will depend on your background:

 If you have no experience or qualifications at all, then you could complete an undergraduate degree in veterinary physiotherapy.